Free shipping on orders over 50€ up to 500g

 Apatite is a fascinating and versatile gemstone, highly prized in lithotherapy, but also in the world of jewelry and DIY, not least for its range of vibrant colors and unique properties.
 With its natural beauty and inspiring color palette, it's a wonderful choice for creating unique, personalized jewelry, such as necklaces, bracelets or earrings.
 Apatite offers an inexhaustible source of inspiration.

-Buy jewelry components and apatite beads to make unique, personalized natural stone jewelry.
+Buy apatite jewelry components and beads to make unique, personalized natural stone jewelry.
 Get inspired by our tutorials!

 apatite